scmaverick/FECR-php/README.md

 - I started this project on FE v4.2 but later updated it to v4.3 of electronic invoice, I'm based on the structures defined at the [official site of hacienda](https://www.hacienda.go.cr/ATV/ComprobanteElectronico/frmAnexosyEstructuras.aspx), I strongly recommend you take a look at it in case you haven't.
 - Familiarize yourself with the two most important (and only really) endpoints from the API, check [Swagger](https://www.hacienda.go.cr/ATV/ComprobanteElectronico/docs/esquemas/2016/v4.1/comprobantes-electronicos-api.html), the libraries here will perform all the connections for you but you still need to know what's on the back, also in case those endpoints change you might want to update the URLs.
 - Register your account on the ATV (Administracion Tributaria Virtual) site of [Hacienda](https://www.hacienda.go.cr/ATV/Login.aspx), you'll need it to get your API user, secret and crypto key.
+- Read the text from the [Fiscal Reform](http://www.pgrweb.go.cr/scij/Busqueda/Normativa/Normas/nrm_texto_completo.aspx?nValor1=1&nValor2=87720), or at least the pieces related to the taxes of the activities you will be covering with yoru software.
 - Even though Hacienda claims their API can handle up to 1000 requests per second and will auto scale when needed I sincerely believe their implementation just s*cks, cause the number of errors I have hit against so far from their end is just ridiculous, and the Staging API is way worse, at some points is even completely useless, but hey, is what you got and we still need to test against it, unless you want to mess with them and generate invoices just to void them with credit notes for your testing.
 Anyway, I just mention this because for this same reason is that I'm trying to add as much validation to the XML generation as possible (it's still lacking though) to prevent failures, and you should do the same.
 - Check out this site, super valuable and strongly recommended https://apis.gometa.org/
 - Write your code considering always that you will be 100% of the time in contingency mode, Hacienda API is so unstable that this may very well be the truth.
 So, implement retry mechanisms, scheduled resend jobs, etc. Save your invoices so that the XML can be recreated at any point and always save the final generated XML and all Hacienda responses (it's required by the law anyway).